Chocolate Zucchini Bread

 Variations

-Add chopped walnuts or pecans for extra crunch.
+Add a handful of chopped walnuts or pecans for a nutty crunch.

-Add a pinch of espresso powder to deepen the chocolate flavor.
+Mix in a pinch of espresso powder to enhance the chocolate flavor.

 storage/reheating

-Store Chocolate Zucchini Bread in an airtight container at room temperature for up to 3 days.
+Store Chocolate Zucchini Bread wrapped in plastic wrap or in an airtight container at room temperature for up to 3 days.

 Freeze individual slices or the whole loaf for up to 2 months.